The Humanities Dialogue

 Kate Orff (landscape architect and MacArthur winner) and Richard Misrach (renowned photographer) will reflect on the aftermath of their book Petrochemical America, which combines visuals and narratives of the Mississippi River industrial corridor to address environmental impact and social justice.

-Are you teaching a course related to the WASTE theme in 2020-2021?
-We'll promote it in connection with the Dialogue.
-Please send the course title and quarter it will be offered to firstname.lastname@example.org.
+Kaplan will promote courses related to the WASTE theme in connection with the Dialogue.
+Course titles and quarter offered can be sent to email@example.com.

 Course enhancement grants